Topic Number 612 - The Premium Tax Credit

 Filing a Tax Return

 You must file a tax return to claim the premium tax credit.
 Also, for any year in which you received the benefit of advance credit payments, you must file a federal income tax return for that year to reconcile, or compare, the amount of your advance credit payments with the amount of the premium tax credit you're allowed.
-You must file Form 8962.pdf, Premium Tax Credit (PTC), to claim the premium tax credit and reconcile the advance credit payments with the amount of allowed premium tax credit.
-Attach your Form 8962 to Form 1040.pdf, Form 1040A.pdf, U.S. Individual Income Tax Return, or Form 1040NR.pdf, U.S. Nonresident Alien Income Tax Return.
+You must file Form 8962.pdf, Premium Tax Credit (PTC) to claim the premium tax credit and reconcile the advance credit payments with the amount of allowed premium tax credit.
+Attach your Form 8962 and applicable schedules to Form 1040.pdf, U.S. Individual Income Tax Return or Form 1040NR.pdf, U.S. Nonresident Alien Income Tax Return.

 Each year the Marketplaces offer an open enrollment period to purchase health insurance for coverage in the following year.
 Under certain circumstances, eligible individuals may qualify for a Special Enrollment Period to enroll in a health plan through the Marketplace.
 The Department of Health and Human Services administers the requirements for the Marketplaces and the health plans they offer.
 For more information about your coverage options, financial assistance and the Marketplace, visit HealthCare.gov.